jurca/reactive-component/README.md

   technologies that this experiment builds upon.
 Don't expect IE support since there will never be a new IE version past 11, but [polyfilling might be possible](https://www.webcomponents.org/polyfills/).
+* There is no "React Dev Tools" needed here.
+Since your components are custom elements, it is clear where each component begins, and its props and can be explored through the elements navigator (the Properties tab in Chrome).

+## "Polyfilling" the shadow DOM in HTML markup

+Currently, there is no way to specify shadow DOM in HTML markup.
+This, however, might be "polyfilled" using a custom element, e.g. `<shadow-dom>`.

+Such a component should slot all its children into its shadow DOM, and provide JS properties to render into its shadow DOM by the wrapping custom element using it.

+Another approach would be using the `<shadow-dom>` element as a simple marker of the part of the custom element's client DOM that should be considered its initial shadow DOM content.

 ## Demo